Computer Atlas of Surface Topography of Proteins: Why CASTp is Useful?

 In pharmaceutical industry, the current priority strategy for target assessment is high-throughput screening (HTS).
 NMR screenings are applied against large compound datasets.
 Chemical characteristics of compounds binding against specific targets are measured, so how well the compound sets bind to the chemical space will decide the binding efficiency.
-Success rates of virtually docking of the drug-like ligands into the active sites of the target proteins would be detected for prioritization, while the most of the active sites located at the pockets.
+Success rates of virtually docking of the drug-like ligands into the active sites of the target proteins would be detected for prioritization, while most of the active sites are located at the pockets.

 With the benefits of large amount of structural data, computational methods from different perspectives for druggability prediction have been introduced during the last 30 years with positive results, as a vital instrument to accelerate the prediction accessibility.
 Many candidates have been integrated into drug discovery pipeline already since then.